timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/about-multinode.md

 is provided by the [two-phase commit protocol][2pc], which is used to implement distributed transactions in TimescaleDB.

-The read consistency of a distributed hypertable is a bit different from a regular hypertable, however.
-Since a distributed transaction is essentially a set of individual transactions across multiple nodes, each node might commit its local transaction at a slightly different time (due to network transmission delays, etc.).
-As a consequence, the access node cannot to guarantee a fully consistent snapshot of the data across all data nodes.
+However, the read consistency of a distributed hypertable is different to a regular hypertable.
+Because a distributed transaction is a set of individual transactions across multiple nodes, each node can commit its local transaction at a slightly different time due to network transmission delays or other small fluctuations.
+As a consequence, the access node cannot guarantee a fully consistent snapshot of the data across all data nodes.
 For example, a distributed read transaction might start when another concurrent write transaction is in its commit phase and has committed on some data nodes but not others.
-The read transaction can therefore use a snapshot on one node that includes the other transaction's modifications, while the snapshot on another data nodes might not include them.
+The read transaction can therefore use a snapshot on one node that includes the other transaction's modifications, while the snapshot on another data node might not include them.

 To achieve stronger read consistency in a distributed transaction one needs to use consistent snapshots across all data nodes.
 However, this